Tildehat/EON-Class-Addition-Mod/README.md

 - Added the Alchemist class.
 - Buccaneer's Ultimate armour Calico Sailor now has a description.
 Available from Ketos's Conditional.
 - Alchemist's Ultimate armour Oroborus Robe available from Storm Emperor's Conditional.

+v1.3.1
+- Fixed Revenge Curse not scaling with HP loss.
+- Fixed a bug with being unable to use Riot Formula if you did not have the max TP it costed.